hnphien/home/index.md

 summary: This page is written on my own with my professional experience.
 Some of them are referenced from multiple sources, so it will be noted.
 ---

-{% include note.html content="If you're interesting on my usecases, please contact me via hnphien12345@gmail.com or feedback botton above." %}
+{% include note.html content="If you’re interested in my use cases, please contact me via hnphien12345@gmail.com or the feedback button above." %}

 ## Page contents